Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

-Based on the above statements, if $f$ is a strongly convex function, then the matrix ${B^{k + 1}}$ obtained from each of the mentioned updating formulas for approximating the Hessian matrix always preserves positive definiteness.
-Thus, in this paper, we assume that all $g_i$ in (NMOP) are strongly convex.
+Based on the above statements, if $f$ is a strongly convex function, then the matrix ${B^{k + 1}}$ obtained from each of the mentioned updating formulae for approximating the Hessian matrix always preserves positive definiteness.
+Thus, in this paper, we assume that all $g_i$ in (UMOP) are strongly convex.

 \begin{flushleft} {\zihao{4}\textbf{\Large3\quad Proximal quasi-Newton methods}} \end{flushleft}